The control room stations from L to R: Co-pilot, Pilot, Science, Annotation, and Navigation. Click image for larger view and image credit.

 Web Coordinator

 ROV pilot Bryan Schaefer used a heat gun during repairs to an electrical cable in the hydraulic system.
-Click image for larger view and image credit.

-A crane releases the Tiburon through the moonpool doors in the launch bay floor.
-Once free of the crane wire, the yellow umbilical cord (at the rear of the ROV) sends and receives electronic and fiber-optic signals throughout the dive.
+A crane releases the Tiburon through the "moonpool" doors in the launch bay floor.
+Once free of the crane wire, the yellow "umbilical" cord (at the rear of the ROV) sends and receives electronic and fiber-optic signals throughout the dive.
 Click image for larger view and image credit.

-One of the critical but less glamorous stations in the room is the annotation seat.
+One of the critical but less glamorous stations is the annotation seat.
 All dives are videotaped from the time the ROV enters the water to the time it's back on deck.
 At this station, a science crew member uses a sophisticated database to enter all the highlights of the dive.
 They can also grab still-images off the video.
 These notes and images are synched with the time code on the videotape, so we can easily review certain events or views after the dive.
-This and the data from the ROV are merged to provide a knowledgebase that researchers can ìmineî later on.
+This and the data from the ROV are merged to provide a knowledgebase that researchers can "mine" later on.

 Sign up for the Ocean Explorer E-mail Update List.